ARCommunications/Block-Referral-Spam/readme.txt

 == Changelog ==

+= 1.2.0 - October 15, 2015 =
+* Sorry for late update.
+Vacation with family for the first time with my baby daughter was just too occupying!
+Spam list updated with all your inputs.
+* Compatible with upcoming WordPress 4.3.2.

 = 1.1.0 - July 25, 2015 =
 * Thanks to user [jabet](https://github.com/jabet) for the contribution, now spam list doubled to 350+ domain list, all sorted in order, robust then ever.